 All three of these ingredients are naturally high in saponins and produce a lather when mixed with water.

-I’m a bit skeptical about using soap for a shampoo, as it is naturally alkaline and has a high PH.
-So it would be absolutely necessary to follow-up with an acidic product like conditioner, a vinegar rinse or aloe vera.
+Soap can work as a shampoo, with certain precautions, as it is naturally alkaline and has a high PH.
+It would be absolutely necessary to follow-up with an acidic product like conditioner, a vinegar rinse or aloe vera.
 In addition, in regions with hard water it can be difficult to get a good lather and the hard water combined with soap can result in deposits left on the hair.
+Again, a vinegar rinse would help with this issue.

 Besides natural alternatives, many people who don’t use shampoo “no-poo” say conditioners effectively cleanse their hair.
 However, conditioner molecules are generally too big to be absorbed by the hair as they are formulated to coat the hair and lubricate it.